 In winter, curtains and drapes definitely make a room look and feel cosier than shutters, particularly if you choose plush or heavy fabrics.
 Curtains are also generally cheaper than shutters.

 Are shutters good for insulation?

 The main case for shutters against curtains is that shutters offer varying degrees of insulation and light control.
-When fully closed, high quality shutters can reduce heat loss by over 50%.
-As shutters are custom built to fit your window, there are less gaps for heat to escape, which makes them very effective insulators.
+High-quality shutters can reduce heat loss by over 50% when fully closed.
+As shutters are custom-built to fit your window, there are fewer gaps for heat to escape, which makes them very effective insulators.

-White shutters in particular are also effective in keeping a home cool during summer!
-They reflect much of the sun's energy while the louvres also offer adjustable amounts of light and ventilation to enter the room.
+White shutters, in particular, are also effective in keeping a home cool during summer!
+They reflect much of the sun's energy while the louvres offer adjustable amounts of light and ventilation to enter the room.
 As shutters are fitted directly to the window frame, they are not moved by breezes and draughts in the way that curtains are.

-While shutters do not have a cozy aesthetic, we find that many of our customers love the contemporary aesthetic of shutters.
-It is also worth noting that shutters generally come with a more substantial price tag than curtains.
+While shutters do not have a cosy aesthetic, we find that many of our customers love the contemporary aesthetic of shutters.
+It is also worth noting that shutters generally have a more substantial price tag than curtains.

 Ultimately, shutters are better insulators against hot and cold weather than curtains.
 However, choosing to install shutters or curtains comes down to your budget, whether you are looking to cool your home or retain heat, how much variation in light and ventilation you are looking for and whether you prefer the aesthetic look and feel of curtains or shutters.